Severson-Group/research-repo-template/repo-structure.md

 │   ⋮
 │   ├── prototype-x-name/
 │   │   └── ...
-│   └── shared-components (components used in multiple prototypes) │       ├── README.md (table indicating which prototypes use each component) │       ├── component-1-name/
+│   └── shared-components       (components used in multiple prototypes) │       ├── README.md               (include table indicating which prototypes use each component) │       ├── component-1-name/
 │       │   └── ...                 (same as prototype folders)
 │       ⋮
 │       └── component-x-name/
 │
-├── publications/ (archive of publications)
+├── publications/           (archive of publications) │   ├──ECCE2025/
-│   ├──ECCE2025/
 │   │   ├── digest/
 │   │   │   ├── README.md       (use publication template)
 │   │   │   └── images/
 │   │   │       ├── flowchart.svg
 │   │   │       ├── pareto-front.svg